Contents:

 The entry-level mathematics courses at UMCP require the permission of the department before students may register.
 This is achieved primarily by the results on the Placement exam.
 Statistics indicate that the majority of students who enroll in a math course beyond that indicated by the placement exam either withdraw from the course or earn D's or F's.

 What happens if a student doesn't place into the course that they need for their course of study?
 A student may retake the placement exam to improve a placement.
-However, a student may take the placement exam only once during an academic year semester and is allowed to retake it only once during the summer.
+However, a student may take the placement exam only once during each Math Placement Exam session.
+One MPE session is held over the summer (March through August) in preparation for the fall; another MPE session is held over the winter (October through January) in preparation for the spring.
 Any retake should be preceded by careful review and preparation (see below).

 How to Prepare for the Exam

-The Mathematics Placement Exam consist of 67 questions covering four main areas: arithmetic, algebra I, algebra II, and trigonometry.
-Topics include: simplification of expressions, exponents, linear equations in one and two variables, slope, systems of equations, inequalities, absolute value, quadratic, cubic, exponential, and logarithmic functions, roots of polynomials, composition of functions, and trigonometric functions.
+Topics include on the Mathematics Placement Exam include: simplification of expressions, exponents, linear equations in one and two variables, slope, systems of equations, inequalities, absolute value, quadratic, cubic, exponential, and logarithmic functions, roots of polynomials, composition of functions, and trigonometric functions.

 To prepare for the placement exam, any review of Algebra I and II is helpful.
 Other resources are described in the section below on retaking the placement exam.